Browsing Category

 After college…life kept moving me north…and further north.

 When my husband and I talked about moving to Minnesota, I’m not sure if I cried or laughed when I discovered that moving to Minneapolis is NORTH OF Toronto, CANADA!
 Okay, I cried.
+I literally cried.

 .

-I discovered that it is possible to not hate winter!!
+It is possible to not hate winter!!

 Winter can actually be…dare I say it…DELIGHTFUL!?!?!